 The unit is suitable for most small tools, with an output of 2.6 cubic feet per minute (CFM) at 90 pounds per square inch (PSI).
 The maximum PSI is 150, or at least pretty close to it.
 You can plug it into a 120-volt outlet.
 The package includes several useful accessories, such as the PVC air hose and a tire gauge.
 The manufacturer offers a 1-year limited warranty that only covers defects.

 2. PORTER-CABLE C2002 Air Compressor

 The price is right, but that’s because it doesn’t include accessories.
-They are available but spendy.
 The compressor is oil-free but relatively loud for what it is.
 However, two people can use it at the same time to make completing your projects faster.
 However, it does have a relatively short duty cycle, which isn’t unusual for units with these specs.
-It has a six-gallon tank.
+It has a 6-gallon tank.

 3. Campbell Hausfeld Air Compressor w/Shroud – Premium Choice

 The Campbell Hausfeld Air Compressor w/Shroud gets high marks for its versatility.
 It operates at 2 CFM at 90 PSI and 3.2 CFM at 40 PSI.
 While it’s electric, it’s also portable with the wheel-and-handle design.
 The tank is 8 gallons, which is more than we typically see at this price range.
 The unit is large at 25.5” L x 20” W x 11” H. It weighs in at a whopping 54.9 pounds.